Tingo Group Inc. (TIO) Shares Soar Above 1-Year High

-Tingo Group Inc. (NASDAQ: TIO) has seen a rise in its stock price by 6.90 in relation to its previous close of 1.74.
-However, the company has experienced a -1.06% decline in its stock price over the last five trading sessions.
+The stock of Tingo Group Inc. (NASDAQ: TIO) has increased by 4.35 when compared to last closing price of 2.30.
+Despite this, the company has experienced a 21.21% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Tingo Group Inc. (NASDAQ: TIO) Right Now?

-Additionally, the 36-month beta value for TIO is 1.32.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.30.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Act Now and Secure Your Future in Green Energy!